newrelic/go-easy-instrumentation/end-to-end-tests/README.md

 `dir` -- The directory relative to the root of go-easy-instrumentation.

 `cmp` -- Optional; The name of the reference file which should match the generated diff output.
 This tool will look for a file named "expect.ref" in the test "dir" by default.

+builds -- Optional; The list of paths to sub directories that need to be built for compiler testing.
+Use this if the root does not contain go code, but is just a place that collects child repos.